cran-task-views/ActuarialScience/ActuarialScience.md

 - `r pkg("lifecontingencies", priority = "core")` for many life and pension computations.
 - `r github("primact/SimBEL")` allows to carry out Monte-Carlo simulation of asset-liability cashflows for unit-linked insurance and retirement plans in France.
+- `r github("ungolof/AffineMortality")` performs parameter estimation, goodness-of-fit analysis, simulation, and projection of future mortality rates for a set of affine mortality models for use in pricing and reserving, see Ungolo et al. (2024) `r doi("10.1017/S1748499524000149")`.

 ### Non-life insurance